lipenghuai/Piglet_weight/README.md

 ```

 The exact training environment should be documented here after the training code, dataset layout, and model weights are finalized.

-## Notes Before Public Release

-- Do not commit private camera credentials, internal IP addresses, or farm-identifying metadata.
-- Large video files and model weights should be tracked with Git LFS or released through a separate dataset archive.
-- If the dataset cannot be public, provide a data availability statement and a small example file showing the expected format.